Peter the Chanter: Verbum Abbreviatum

-Likely produced sometime between 1191-1192, the Verbum Abbreviatum is the text in which Peter argues for the end of trial by ordeal as a form of judgement.
+Likely produced sometime between 1191 and 1192, the Verbum Abbreviatum is the text in which Peter argues for the end of trial by ordeal as a form of judgement.
 He supports his argument primarily through stories demonstrating the flaws in looking to the divine as a means of proof.
 For example, Peter tells an anecdote in which Reims had been experiencing a drought.
 In an attempt to have to appeal to God for rain the Christians take relics out of the churches and into the streets.
 After some time a Jewish rabbi proposes a wager to the master of Rheims that they will use their Torahs to make it rain or else convert to Christianity.
 The master rejects this before explaining the risk that the Jews use magic to elicit rain and that people loose faith in God is too great to accept such a wager.
 This anecdote is just one example of how Peter the Chanter attempted to illustrate the problematic nature of appealing to the divine for naturalistic signs of their will, the very appeal required by the ordeal.